HEALTHY HEART, HEALTHY YOU!

 This helps you to take an active role in the management of your own health – you will be aware of what the healthy ranges for these numbers are, and educated on how to keep these numbers within the acceptable ranges.
 You can also track (and take action) if these numbers change for the worse.
 In many cases, knowing these numbers can simply offer you reassurance that the efforts you are making are working in your favour!

-A full discussion of all the things you can do to keep your heart well is beyond the scope of this article, but we have certainly touched on the main measures you can take to ensure continued health and quality of life.
-If you need any more advice or information on heart health, book in for an affordable private GP appointment at any private clinic of our eight central London locations!
+There is definitely a lot more you can do to improve your heart health depending on your individual needs and medical history.
+If you want any more advice or information on heart health, book in for an affordable private GP appointment at any private clinic of our eight central London locations!